 RELATED: Can Pinterest Help Your Social Channels Grow?

 Pinterest is a visual search engine and like all other SEO efforts, getting results takes some time.
 You need to build your authority on Pinterest by pinning regularly and consistently.
 Make sure to use keywords for better distribution of pins.

-There are more mistakes that people make on Pinterest but these are the most common ones.
+There are more lesser known mistakes you are making on Pinterest but these are the most common ones.
 By avoiding them, you’ll be able to build your presence on Pinterest better.

 Avoiding these common pitfalls will help you get better results for your brand.